erimcg/Using-D3js/05_05_areas.md

 ### Setting `x0` and `x1`

-Setting `x`, `y0`, and `y1` is useful for creating left-to-right orientated areas, but to create a bottom-to-top orientated area we use different accessors.
+Setting `x`, `y0`, and `y1` is useful for creating left-to-right oriented areas, but to create a bottom-to-top oriented area we use different accessors.

 The new accessors `y`, `x0`, and `x1` work very similarly to the previous accessors.
 Instead of `y0` and `y1` being the lower/upper bounds, we now have `x0` and `x1` to be our right/left bounds.